Cow-calf separation: Effects on mothers

-Post separation, cows have been reported to vocalize for a while.
+Post separation, cows in the dairy industry have been reported to vocalize for a while.
 Stress is higher, activity levels increase, their calls become higher in pitch, and they stick their heads outside pens more frequently.
 Cows also show reduced milk production after separation.

 Effects on calves

-After separation, calves are known to have increased vocalizations, weight loss or slow weight gain, and increased disease risk.
+After separation, calves in the dairy industry are known to have increased vocalizations, weight loss or slow weight gain, and increased disease risk.
 It also appears to lead to higher stress levels with higher catecholamine secretion.
 The amount of contact or lack thereof with the mother influences calf development.
 Weight gain improves with at least 4 days of contact.
 Diarrhea reduces with at least 2 weeks of contact.
 Social competence improves with at least 12 weeks of contact.
 Calves with longer contact with their mother also stand earlier post-birth.

-Calves are often placed in individual housing such as calf hutches following their separation.
+Calves in the dairy industry are often placed in individual housing such as calf hutches following their separation.
 This limits social behavior overall and leads to increased stress and fear.
+Newborn calves in the dairy industry are sometimes force-fed colostrum through an esophageal tube, which can be stressful and dangerous for the calf if not done properly.
+Observations obtained at a calf research facility show that suckling a nipple bottle is about 35% faster than suckling the cow, and drinking milk from an open pail is about 85% faster than suckling a cow, putting calves that have been separated from their mothers at higher risk of aspirating fluid that can lead to coughing and pneumonia.